DanielOliver/azure-devops-application/README.md

-# azure-devops-application
-Azure DevOps Application
+# Example of Angular 7 with Azure DevOps